 Crash Course Youtube – Shakespeare’s Sonnets

-We love playing games in our homeschool and have managed to find some educational Shakespeare games too.
+We love playing educational board games in our homeschool and have managed to find some educational Shakespeare games too.

-Shakespeare “Insults” Playing Cards as we love playing card games these cards were an obvious choice.
+Shakespeare’s “Insults” Playing Cards as we love playing card games these cards was an obvious choice.

 The Parlor Game Shakespeare we are yet to play this, but one review likened it to Apples to Apples, which is a favorite here.